Smoking meat can be intimidating at first, but it does not need to be!

 - Use an accurate thermometer.

-- Many factors can influence the smoking time.
+- Many factors can influence the smoking time and finished temperature.

 The smoking time and temperatures list in this article will assist you in smoking the perfect juicy cuts of meat.

 Our professional Pit Masters have also included some valuable information about smoking.
 Read on to find out more.